Whether you’re shopping for your own child or someone else’s kid, here are five things I always consider when trying to find toys kids love.

 Some toys are worth only a year or two of play just for the memories they produce, but in general I look for toys that will grow with the child.
 Dolls, stuffed animals, blocks, balls, and construction toys all see years of use in our home.
 Magna-Tiles are one of my favorite toys to give, since even if people already own them they are happy to own a few more.
 They clean up easily, and entertain everyone from preschoolers through teenagers and even adults.

-#4 How Well Made Is the Toy?
+#4 Quality Control Time: How Well Made It?

 With four children, I’ve learned to invest in solidly built toys.
 I buy name-brand Magna-Tiles because I find the magnets are stronger and they break less easily than other brands.
 I buy name-brand LEGO bricks because I know that they will stick together as expected and last through hours of play.
 With wooden toys, I tend to stick to established companies like Hape that I know finish their products well and use safe paints and finishes.